China wants to keep Finger 4 of Pangong Tso out of bounds: India rejects claim

 No role for US, situation along LAC generally stable: China

 Sources said that India during the talks made it clear that it wants a complete de-escalation plan in the whole of eastern Ladakh.
 These would include the friction points at Chushul, Pangong Tso and Gogra Hotsprings.
 Further desolation has also been sought at Depsang-Daulat Beg Oldie, where there is a heavy PLA build up.
-However the PLA continues to insist that the Indian troops vacate the tactical heights which was pre-emptively occupied on the ridge line stretching from Thakung on the south bank of Pangong Tso, Rezang La and Reqin La.
+However, the PLA continues to insist that the Indian troops vacate the tactical heights which was pre-emptively occupied on the ridge line stretching from Thakung on the south bank of Pangong Tso, Rezang La and Reqin La.